 [See policy EIC (LOCAL) for more information.]
+[See policy EIC for more information.]

 Class Schedules (Secondary Grade Levels Only)

 All students are expected to attend school for the entire school day and maintain a full class schedule.
 Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day schedule.